Type 97 sniper rifle: Combat history

+After fighting German-trained Chinese snipers in Manchuria, the IJA decided to develop snipers for themselves.
 By 1941, each IJA infantry platoon usually had a sniper, selected for his marksmanship skills, capability of living on with little other than water and rice, and psychologically capable of staying hidden for prolonged periods of time.
 At the start of the Pacific War, IJA snipers were equipped with the Type 97 on paper, but due to shortages of proper sniper rifles, they often had to use regular infantry rifles with iron sights instead.
 (Note: Although the Japanese captured a small number of sniper rifles from Allied forces in China, Dutch East Indies, Singapore, Malaya, Burma, and India, they apparently never considered pressing them into service to alleviate the shortage of Type 97 and Type 99 sniper rifles.)

 Although the Japanese would later introduce the Type 99 sniper rifle to take advantage of the 7.7×58mm Arisaka round's (used by the new Type 99 rifle) superior range and penetration, the Type 97 remained in service for the rest of the war, with many IJA snipers preferring the 6.5x50mmSR Arisaka softer recoil and better accuracy at the close-quarters fighting in the jungles of Southeast Asia (Note: During the Pacific War, IJA snipers usually engaged their targets in ranges of less than 550 yd.) (the 6.5 mm round had a flatter trajectory than either the 7.7 mm Arisaka or the 30-06 Springfield, at least at short range).

 While the Type 97 was less capable of penetrating thick foliage than the M1903 Springfield or M1 Garand, it still could penetrate a M1 helmet at a range of 150 yd or more, while the small amount of smoke and muzzle flash it produced during firing allowed Japanese snipers to take position on treetops and fire while avoiding being detected.
 A common (and successful) counter-sniping tactic employed by the Allies was raking the treetops with machine gun fire.
 American soldiers sometimes made use of captured Type 97 rifles against their former owners, taking the advantage of the reduced muzzle flash to prevent their positions from being interdicted by the Japanese.